-Sometimes during unit testing, we might need to read some file from the classpath or pass a file to an object under test.
-Or, we may have a file in src/test/resources with data for stubs that could be used by libraries like WireMock.
+Sometimes during unit testing, we might need to read a file from the classpath or pass a file to an object under test.
+We might also have a file in src/test/resources with data for stubs that could be used by libraries like WireMock.

-In this tutorial, we'll show how to read the path of the /src/test/resources directory.
+In this tutorial, we'll learn how to read the path of the /src/test/resources directory.

 2. Maven Dependencies